- Last Online6 hours ago

 Feb 6, 2025

-A very good Chinese anime.
+A very good donghua.
 It's about a modern day man who likes to study Chinese history being transposed to the ancient times he enjoys so much.
 His person occupied the recently deceased body of a village scholar with no family except for an adorable teenage sister.

 Given this opportunity he challenges himself to change the fate of this specific era's empire to avert it's looming destruction.
 Through cleverness, modern knowledge and benevolence he faces and resolves tough situations, helps the less fortunate and advances himself through the ranks of officials.